Nazem Kadri Game Preview: Flames vs. Stars

 Kadri Season Stats Insights

-- In 19 games this season, Kadri has a plus-minus rating of -10, while averaging 18:13 on the ice per game.

-- In three of 19 games this season, Kadri has scored a goal, but there are no multi-goal efforts on his ledger.
+- Kadri has a goal in four of 22 contests this season, but no multi-goal games so far.

-- Kadri has a point in nine of 19 games this season, with multiple points in three of them.
+- In 11 of 22 games this year, Kadri has recorded a point, and three of those games included multiple points.

-- In seven of 19 games this year, Kadri has had an assist, including two games with multiple assists.
+- In eight of 22 games this year, Kadri has had an assist, including two games with multiple assists.

-- Kadri has an implied probability of 57.1% to eclipse his point total based on the odds.
+- Kadri has an implied probability of 58.2% to exceed his point total based on the odds.

-- Given his moneyline odds, Kadri has an implied probability of 37.7% of going over his assist prop bet.
+- There is an implied probability of 40% of Kadri going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.